jmejia8/Metaheuristics.jl/docs/src/examples.md

 ## Multiobjective Optimization

-To implement a multiobjective optimization and solve it, you can proceed as usual.
-Here, you need to provide constraints if they exist, otherwise put `gx = [0.0]; hx = [0.0];` to indicate an unconstrained multiobjective problem
+To implement a multiobjective optimization problem and solve it, you can proceed as usual.
+Here, you need to provide constraints if they exist, otherwise put `gx = [0.0]; hx = [0.0];` to indicate an unconstrained multiobjective problem.

 ```@repl
 using Metaheuristics